sakoho81/miplib/Readme.md

 Skip all the hassle above and install the *miplib* package through the Anaconda with ```conda install …``` (coming up)

+## How do I use it?

+Pleas look for updates in the Examples/ folder (a work in progress).
+Let me know if you would be interested in some specific example to be included.

 ## Contribute?

 *MIPLIB* was born as a combination of several previously separate libraries.
 The code and structure, although working, might (does) not in all places make sense.
 Any suggestions for improvements, new features etc. are welcome.